Lemon Sponge Cake

 - 1 tsp vanilla extract

 - Preheat your oven to 150°C / 300°F. Spray two 8” cake tins with oil and lime the bottom with baking paper.

-- Add the butter and sugar to a large mixing bowl.
+- Add the butter, sugar, vanilla extract and yogurt to a large mixing bowl.
 Use an electric hand mixer to beat together until pale and fluffy.
 About 3 minutes.
 Scrape the bowl down.
 Add the eggs one at a time, mixing each time.
-Add the lemon zest, flour, baking powder and salt.
+Add the lemon zest, juice, flour, baking powder and salt.
 Mix using a spatula until well combined.

 - Split the mixture between the two cake tins.
 Use a spatula to even out.
 Bake for 45-50 minutes or until a toothpick inserted into the centre comes out clean.

-- Add the softened cream cheese to a large mixing bowl.
+- Add the softened cream cheese and butter to a large mixing bowl.
 Use an electric hand mix to beat until creamy.
 About 2 minutes.

 - Add the vanilla extract, lemon zest and powdered sugar.
 Mix on low speed to begin with.
 Then turn up to high speed and whip until light and fluffy.